john-itcsolutions/cheirrs/README.md

      We are currently having a problem related to the same errors when we ran "test.sh" from smart-web, when we try to complete the connection between node-red and smart-web via the grpc client (cohabiting with smart-web).
-It appearsv to relate to configuration/provision of a jwt token at authentication in both cases.
+It appears to relate to configuration/provision of a jwt token at authentication in both cases.

      At the command line a typical launch of node-red looks like: